x4ndez/supercoolresume/README.md

 ## Developer Comments

 With the time I had I wasn't able to design a complete website I was 100% happy with, so some things won't look very polished, and there are bugs.
-Some things I added were purely just because I was happy I was able to work out how to make something from a functionality perspective; like the featured scroll box.

 ## Creators